 "If you need a break, have Lily bring Miles over to distract the kids.
 It'll give you a chance to put your feet up."

 "We'll be fine.
 Get going.
 The airport's going to be a zoo this soon after the holidays."
 Marjory shooed Riley toward the car, then headed into the house.

 Julia clapped as Riley climbed in the backseat and said, “It’s about time, Mom.
-I don’t want to miss our plane.
+I thought you were going to make us miss our plane.”

 Riley smiled at her thirteen-year-old daughter.
 Julia always looked at the world in joyful wonder.
 She was so much like her father.
 Her steadiness and positive outlook had sustained their family for the past three years.

 Even though Julia had suffered Zach’s loss as profoundly as the rest of them, she was convinced he was in heaven looking out for them the way he always had before he died.
 Riley wished she could believe that, too, but she was riddled with doubts about the meaning behind his death.
 She did her best to push those feelings aside and soak up Julia's optimism while it lasted, hoping that navigating the teenage world wouldn’t crush her spirit.

 Riley slid her carry-on to the other side of the seat and hooked her seat belt.
 She preferred to ride in the front, but Julia tended to get carsick on the twisty roads leading into Denver.
 As her father backed out of the driveway, she caught a brief glimpse of Jared's sad face as he waved to her from the kitchen window.
 She waved back, fighting the urge to jump out of the moving car and run back to her boy.